 What is ESPA?

-ESPA’s goal is to ensure that, in developing countries, ecosystems are being sustainably managed in a way that contributes to poverty alleviation as well as to inclusive and sustainable growth.
+ESPA’s goal is to ensure that ecosystems are being sustainably managed in a way that contributes to poverty alleviation as well as to inclusive and sustainable growth.

 If you would like more information, the Programme Memorandum is available, as well as a diagram of ESPA's Governance Structure and its Terms of Reference.
 You can read more about the history of ESPA here.